Programs & Services

 For the Wound Care Distribution program, email woundcare [at] debra [dot] org.

 EB NURSE EDUCATOR PROGRAM

-Our nurse is available by email or phone for EB families, the general public, and the professional community to answer questions and provide guidance.
-As EB patients experience secondary complications, the nurse will discuss treatment options, palliative care, wound care, and clinical trials in progress.
+The debra of America EB Nurse Educator is available by email or phone for EB families, the general public, and the professional community to answer questions and provide guidance.
+As EB patients experience secondary complications, the EB Nurse will discuss treatment options, palliative care, wound care products, bandaging techniques, and clinical trials in progress.
+The EB Nurse collects data over the life span of EB patients to enable debra of America to calculate the real burden of care in order to improve on any aspects of the program.
+The EB Nurse can also coordinate entrance into our other programs or make home visits, as needed.
 Services are available in English and Spanish.

 We will be working on Capitol Hill and in state capitals around the country to educate legislators about the importance of certain laws, regulations, and policies that will benefit those with EB.
 We will need you to get involved with us when we are able to organize meetings with legislators so you can tell them how EB affects you.